 Physical Ability, Health, Safety and Learning . . .

 Safe and enjoyable voyaging on Mahina Tiare depends on everyone working together in all situations, some of which are strenuous and mentally demanding.
 A good level of fitness and an enthusiastic mental attitude are necessary.
 It is essential than everyone is capable of performing all duties aboard, including standing while hand steering (we don't use an autopilot) and working on deck in challenging conditions.
 If you exercise daily, enjoy outdoor activities, are comfortable in and on the water, are in good mental health and are not significantly overweight you will be an asset on board.
-Expedition members come from many countries and backgrounds, ranging in age from 14 to 60.
+Expedition members come from many countries and backgrounds.
 This is not a macho adventure, women are equal and valued participants.

 At sea we follow serious safety rules, including the wearing of harnesses while on deck, practice of Lifesling overboard procedures and abstinence from alcohol

 while aboard and a limit of two drinks per day while ashore.
 No smoking or illegal drugs aboard or ashore.
 Daily cleaning and continual maintenance, even on ocean passages, assures that Mahina Tiare III is always safe and in first class condition.